My Top Picks for Data Visualization Tools

 You can also embed these charts and tables easily in your WordPress posts and pages.
 All the charts and tables are completely customizable.
 Further, the plugin allows you to import data from Google Sheets, Excel, and CSV.

 The plugin provides you with as many as 9 chart types plus 6 more in the Pro version.
 Just to name a few chart types it offers, the plugin has line charts, area charts, bar charts, column charts, pie charts, geo charts, table charts, and bubble charts.
-Inserting one of these charts to your posts and pages is pretty simple.
+Inserting one of these charts into your posts and pages is pretty simple.

 - Allows you to create responsive & animated charts, graphs, and tables